 Almond Flour Tortillas (Egg-Free, No Psyllium Husk)

-Quick, healthy, and so delicious, almond flour tortillas are the perfect gluten-free substitute for store-bought tortillas.
-They’re made with simple ingredients and will help you create the best tacos and wraps!
+Easy and healthy almond flour tortillas are the perfect gluten-free substitute for store-bought tortillas.
+They’re made with simple ingredients and make the best tacos and wraps!

 Stack of almond flour tortillas wrapped in a cloth in a bowl.